Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Introduction

 \subsection{Organisation of the paper}

 We start by recalling basic definitions for the moduli space of translation surfaces in Section \ref{framework}.
-In section \ref{toolkit} we collect the important results we will use in the course of our proofs.
+In Section \ref{toolkit} we collect important results about the geometry of cylinders we will use in the course of our proofs.
 Section \ref{H22} is dedicated to the proof of Theorem \ref{T1}.
-We also draw a corollary on the leaf of Veech surfaces in $\mathcal{H}^{odd}(2,2)$.
-Section \ref{H31} is dedicated to the proof Theorem \ref{T2}, and we draw the same corollary as in the previous section in the stratum $\mathcal{H}(3,1)$.
-Finally, Apprendix A provides a list of the possible stable cylinder decompositions in $\mathcal{H}(2,2)$ and $\mathcal{H}(3,1)$.
+We also deduce an interesting result about the isoperiodic leaf of nonarithmetic Veech surfaces in $\mathcal{H}^{odd}(2,2)$.
+Section \ref{H31} is dedicated to the proof Theorem \ref{T2} and we prove the counterpart of the result on the isoperiodic leaf of nonarithmetic Veech surfaces in $\mathcal{H}(3,1)$.